heig-vd-dai-course/heig-vd-dai-course/06-practical-work-1/COURSE_MATERIAL.md

 Remember the KISS principle: Keep It Simple, Silly!
 Sometimes it is better to use a simple solution than a complex one.

-If your solution is too complex, we might penalize you.
+If your implementation is too complex, we might penalize you.

 You can use any other dependencies you want in your Maven project.
 You must however explain why and how you use it in your README.

-You can protect the `main` branch of your repository to prevent any push on it and force signed commits.
-This will force you to use signed pull requests to merge your work.
+You can protect the `main` branch of your repository to prevent any push on it and force signed commits from team members.
+This will force all team members to use signed pull requests to merge your work.

 ## Submission